newville/wxmplot/doc/comparisons.rst

 support such plots.

-For both exploratory data analysis and for displays of scientific data from within data analysis applications, we value the following characteristics:
+For both exploratory data analysis and for displays of scientific data from within data analysis applications, the following characteristics are vital:

   1. **brevity**, or simplicity of code.
-We're using Python because it is succint and elegant.
+We are using Python because it is succint and elegant.

   2. **beauty**.
 The rendered plots should be high-quality with attractive